jdc4429/Qwen3-TTS-Windows/README.md

 ```
 Powershell script: (Select from CU124, CU126, CU128, CU130) (Select from HF, HF-Mirror, ModelScope)<br>

-For help, see Usage Instructions.txt
+For help, see Usage Instructions.txt<br>

-Additionally, we recommend using FlashAttention 2 to reduce GPU memory usage.
-(Not supported on Turing or older architectures)
+I recommend using FlashAttention 2 to reduce GPU memory usage.
+(Not supported on Turing or older)

 ```bash
 pip install -U flash-attn --no-build-isolation